-You may encounter the following issues when working with scenes, hosted scene layers, or 3D data in the portal website.
-Possible solutions to these common issues are proposed.
+This topic describes how to troubleshoot issues you may encounter when working with scenes, hosted scene layers, or 3D data in the portal website.

 Hosted scene layers